-After making contact online, I went to FEMFI Office for my enrollment.
-They agreed for a Php1,000 down payment which was okay for me.
+After making contact online, I went to the FEMFI Office for my enrollment.
+They agreed to a Php1,000 down payment which was okay for me.

-Also, it was relatively fast since there were not much people around unlike pre-COVID days.
+Also, it was relatively fast since there were not many people around unlike pre-COVID days.

 2. Check your Email Address